-Power and control (continued)

-The chart below presents generalized characteristics of batterers and those affected by the battering to help peace officers understand some of the situational dynamics that may be at work in a domestic violence call.
+Power and control (continued)The chart below presents generalized characteristics of batterers and those affected by the battering to help peace officers understand some of the situational dynamics that may be at work in a domestic violence call.NOTE:These dynamics are complex, and not all victims and batterers

-These dynamics are complex, and not all victims and batterers act the same or demonstrate the same emotional behaviors; however, many do exhibit these characteristics.
+NOTE: These dynamics are complex, and not all victims and batterers act the same or demonstrate the same emotional behaviors; however, many do exhibit these characteristics.
 Peace officers can use this information to assist in their understanding of the involved parties.

-Characteristics of a Batterer Characteristics of a Victim Characteristics of Children - Uses violence as a tool to feel powerful - May have physical injuries including injuries from sexual - Often learn that violence is an acceptable and - May have low self- esteem assault expected part of relationships - May have low self- - As a child, often witnessed or esteem - May have low self- esteem experienced violence - Suffers emotional trauma - Often learn to use - Avoids responsibility violence to express for violent behavior by blaming: - As a child, often witnessed or experienced violence frustration, anger, or needs - children 1 - Often suffer delayed workvictim or othersdrugs or alcohol - Fears further violence to self or family members development and/or psychological damage - Has damaged self- image, ego, and self- respect
+Characteristics of a Batterer Characteristics of a Victim Characteristics of Children - Uses violence as a tool to feel powerful May have physical injuries including injuries from sexual - Often learn that violence is an acceptable and - May have low self- esteem assault expected part of relationships - May have low self- - As a child, often witnessed or esteem - May have low self- esteem experienced violence - Suffers emotional trauma - Often learn to use - Avoids responsibility trauma violence to express for violent behavior by blaming: - As a child, often witnessed or experienced violence frustration, anger, or needs children work victim or others drugs or alcohol Fears further violence to self or family members - Often suffer delayed development and/or psychological damage - Has damaged self- image, ego, and self- respect